Tenacity and drive are key skills for any art director in the competitive world of creative advertising

-An art director usually works alongside a copywriter to form a 'creative team'.
+As an art director you'll usually work alongside a copywriter to form a 'creative team'.
 Traditionally, the copywriter produces the words to go with the visuals created by the art director.
 These roles are now becoming more blurred and it is likely that both will have an input into the visual and written content of the advertising campaign.

 The advertising art director works on the campaign from the outset and manages details about the client, product, target audience and required advertising message, which helps to shape the advertising campaign.

-The roles of advertising art directors vary depending on the agency they work for and the client brief, but typical tasks may include:
+Your role may vary depending on the agency that you work for and the client brief, but typical tasks may include: